thiagobardini/learningVercel/readme.md

 or

-- Install Next -> npm install next react react-dom
+- Install all at same time -> npm install next react react-dom

 ## Alterar package.json
 Trocar